RDF Stream Taxonomy: Systematizing RDF Stream Types in Research and Practice: Discussion and Future Work

 \section{Discussion and Future Work}

 Although the ``RDF stream'' is a term that is now ubiquitous in research, it is used to describe many different concepts.
 There is no universally accepted language for describing RDF streams, which leads to a situation in which RDF streaming solutions become hard to assess, compare, and connect together.
-For example, forming a pipeline composed of a stream annotator, translator, streaming protocol, and a reasoner currently appears to be a tough challenge, as it is hard to determine what exactly is an RDF stream for each of these tools.
+For example, forming a pipeline composed of a stream annotator, translator, streaming protocol, and a reasoner currently appears to be a tough challenge, as it is hard to determine what exactly is an RDF stream for each of these tools and whether these formulations are compatible with each other or not.

 It appears that the variety of RDF stream formulations is here to stay.
 Each of the different definitions has its merits and use cases, and none of them should be disregarded.
 Instead, we call to embrace the variety of RDF streams by systematizing them in one shared taxonomy.
 The taxonomy with its semantic relations (taxonomical, flattening, grouping, extending -- see Section~\ref{sec:onto}) allows one to reason about stream types not only in terms of subclassing, but also in terms of possible conversions between them.
 This, we hope, will be a much needed step in the direction of making RDF stream applications more compatible with each other.